China's Afghan ambitions on show at multinational meetings - NewsBreak

 A separate meeting of the “Extended Troika" will be held concurrently among special envoys for Afghanistan from China, the United States and Russia, China's Foreign Ministry said.

-“We must not allow the Cold War mentality to resurface in Asia or allow small and medium sized countries in the region to be used as tools or sacrificial objects in the games of great powers," he said.

-The foreign ministers of Qatar and Indonesia have been invited to the meeting of neighboring states as guests.
-Taliban-appointed foreign minister, Amir Khan Muttaqi, will represent Afghanistan at the meeting.
+Foreign Minister Wang Yi will represent China and Taliban-appointed foreign minister, Amir Khan Muttaqi, will do so for Afghanistan at the regional meeting.
+Qatar and Indonesia will representatives as guest attendees.

-Special Representative for Afghanistan Tom West will represent the U.S. at the Extended Troika talks, the State Department said.
-Pakistan will also attend and China is believed to have also invited Taliban representatives, the spokesperson said on routine condition of anonymity.
+Special Representative for Afghanistan Tom West will represent the U.S. at the Extended Troika talks, a State Department spokesperson said Tuesday on routine condition of anonymity.
+Pakistan will also attend and China is believed to have also invited Taliban representatives, the spokesperson said.

 The group's interests are aligned on the need for the Taliban to live up to its commitments to build a truly inclusive government, not provide a safe haven for terrorism, remain stable, rebuild its economy and respect human rights, women’s rights and the rights of minorities, the spokesperson said.